 In December 2020 we sold promissory notes to a financial institution, borrowing an aggregate of \$0.0 million ("Notes Payable").
-Of the aggregate amount borrowed, \$20.0 million matured and was paid on February 20, 2021 and the balance of \$20.0 million matures on February 20, 2022.
-The premium of \$0.3 million from the sale of the Notes Payable is being amortized over the life of the debt.
+Of the aggregate amount borrowed, \$20.0 million matured and was paid on February 20, 2021 and the balance of \$20.0 million matured and was paid on February 22, 2022.
+The premium of \$0.3 million from the sale of the Notes Payable was amortized over the life of the debt.
 The net proceeds from the sale of the Notes Payable were used for general corporate purposes.